People are longing to rediscover true community. We have had enough of loneliness, independence, and competition – Jean Vanier (2)

 - Established Friendships are relationships where the real you is known by another person.

-- Not only does this person feel free to tell you everything, you also can tell everything to them.
+- Not only does this person feel free to tell you everything, but you also can tell everything to them.

 The Lunch that Rocked Zacchaeus’s World